gelarians/100-days-of-code/log.md

 ### Day 3: December 14, 2020

 **Today's Progress**: create a Django/rest api to save the incomming messages from the chatapp.
-Messages can now be deleted from all clients.
+Messages can now be deleted from all clients. export the emoji function.

-**Thoughts:** 2 languages and 2 framworks in on one day. :D im happy to that i have finished this.
+**Thoughts:** 2 languages and 2 framworks on one day. :D im happy to finished this.

 **Link to Chat:** [Socket.io Chat commit#3](https://github.com/gelarians/Socket.io-Chat/commit/9e2aea75e6a57efed8684e4d5694d8d12b08ba24)